Metacor/Minecraft-Speedrun-Guide/readme.md

 	* Boots only take 4 Gold Ingots (36 Gold Nuggets)
 	* Wearing any Gold Armor will make it so Piglins don't auto-aggro you
 * Bastions cannot spawn inside of a Basalt Delta Biome
-* All of the Bastions (besides Treasure), can spawn a Triple Chest top section - to easily tell them apart;
+* All of the Bastions (besides Treasure), can spawn a Triple Chest, top section - to easily tell them apart:
 	* if there are 2 Blocks between the Double/Single Chest, then it's Stables
 	* if there are 3 Blocks, then it can be either Housing or Bridge
 		* Housing and Bridge are very different, so it shouldn't be too hard to Identify the correct one